Ending a marriage can be a very difficult and painful process. However, there are ways to make it a little easier and a little less contentious.

 For instance, if there is a history of violence or abuse, collaboration may not be appropriate.
 If there are highly complex conditions, like a massive estate or complicated custody issues, litigation may be the best option.
 Further, if either you or your soon-to-be-ex is not willing to commit to the process, you must pursue other options.

 Based on these factors, you might recognize that collaboration is either a good option or an unlikely one.
 In either case, you should know your rights and legal options in accordance with Wisconsin laws.
-Discussing your case with an attorney is typically a good place to start when you are assessing this difficult situation.
+Discussing your case with a Waukesha divorce attorney is typically a good place to start when you are assessing this difficult situation.
 Not all attorneys participate in this Collaborative Divorce process.
 We do.